Exploring the Predictability of Cryptocurrencies via Bayesian Hidden Markov Models: Conclusion

-The out-of-sample forecasting exercise revealed that the 4-states NHHM model has the best forecasting performance for all three series, with significantly improvements over the single regime models.
-The 4-states NHHM segments the series into four subseries with distinct state-switching dynamics with clear economic interpretation.
-Considering the Bitcoin return series, we find that the most frequently occurring state 1 corresponds to a bear regime (i.e, negative returns and high volatility), states 2 and 3 correspond to a bull regime (positive returns and low volatility) but with different kurtosis and state 4 corresponds to a calm regime (returns close to 0 and low volatility).
-Regarding the Ether return series, we observe frequent alternations between the high volatility state 1 and the low volatility state 2, while the states 3 and 4 serve as auxiliary states with low occupancies.
-Lastly, state 1 of the Ripple series corresponds to periods with extremely high average returns but, as a trade off, also with high risk.
+The out-of-sample forecasting exercise indicated that the 4-states NHHM model has the best forecasting performance for all three series with significant improvements over the single regime models.
+In addition, the regime switches reveal time-varying connections of traditional financial and economic predictors with cryptocurrency returns.
+In particular, we identified predictors affecting the series linearly, i.e., through the observed process, and non-linearly, i.e., through the unobserved process.
+From the complete set of twelve predictors, Bitcoin series is affected linearly and non-linearly by five predictors, while the Ether and Ripple series are affected by seven predictors.
+In general, only the US Treasury Yield and the CBOE stock market volatility index, VIX, have predictive power on all three series.
+Turning to the in-sample analysis, the 4-states NHHM model segments the return series into four subseries with distinct state-switching dynamics and economic interpretation.
+For Bitcoin, we find that the most frequently occurring state (state 1) corresponds to a bear regime (i.e., negative returns and high volatility), states 2 and 3 correspond to bull regimes (positive returns and low volatility) but with different kurtosis and state 4 corresponds to a calm regime (returns close to 0 and low volatility).
+Regarding the Ether return series, we observe frequent alternations between the high and low volatility states (states 1 and 2), while states 3 and 4 serve as auxiliary states with low occupancies.
+Finally, state 1 of the Ripple series corresponds to periods with extremely high average returns but, as a trade off, also with high risk.
 States 2 and 3 are the states with the highest occupancies, while state 4 serves as an auxiliary state.
-Finally, our results enhance our understanding and prediction of cryptocurrency returns by identifying predictors, such as the US Treasury Yield and VIX with predictive power on all three return series.
-In line with the existing literature, our results show that we are still unable to find model or a predictor that systematically provides reliable forecasts regarding the specific cryptocurrency series, the out-of-sample forecasting period and forecasting evaluation criteria and therefore investors, fund and portfolio managers, and policy-makers ought to be cautious when using forecasts to make their decisions.